 Delirium tremens is one of the most potentially dangerous side effects of alcohol withdrawal.
 These symptoms tend to be life-threatening and require professional medical attention.
-Because of this, it’s crucial that any individual undergoing alcohol withdrawal do so under the supervision of a medical detox program.
+Because of this, it’s important that any individual undergoing alcohol withdrawal do so under the supervision of a medical detox program.

-Individuals with an alcohol-use disorder tend to have more success when medical detox is undergone as part of a continuum of care because they can gradually develop the skills needed to maintain lifelong recovery.
+Individuals with an alcohol use disorder tend to have more success when medical detox is undergone as part of a continuum of care because they can gradually develop the skills needed to maintain lifelong recovery.

 A continuum of care includes:

 While psychosis can develop temporarily as the result of excessive alcohol consumption, it may also be a symptom of a co-occurring psychotic disorder, like schizophrenia, schizoid personality disorder or schizotypal personality disorder.
-In these cases, a dual diagnosis alcohol treatment program that addresses both the alcohol use disorder and psychological condition is crucial to long-term recovery.
+In these cases, a dual diagnosis alcohol rehab treatment program that addresses both the alcohol use disorder and psychological condition is vital to long-term recovery.

-With treatment centers across the country, The Recovery Village provides high-quality medical and clinical support to individuals struggling with an alcohol use disorder and co-occurring psychosis.
+With treatment centers across the country, The Recovery Village provides high-quality medical and clinical support to individuals struggling with alcohol abuse or an alcohol use disorder and co-occurring psychosis.
 If you or a loved one are ready to take the first step toward recovery, reach out to a representative today for more information.

 Medline Plus.
 “Delirium Tremens.”
 U.S. National Library of Medicine, April 9, 2020.
 Accessed May 11, 2020.